 Monteverde is a small town in Puntarenas, Costa Rica, located in the Cordillera de Tilarán.
-Roughly a four hour drive from the Central Valley, Monteverde is considered a major ecotourism destination in Costa Rica.
-The area is host to the Monteverde Cloud Forest Reserve and numerous other reserves, which draw considerable numbers of tourists and naturalists.
+Roughly a four-hour drive from the Central Valley, Monteverde is one of the country’s major ecotourism destinations.
+The area is home to the Monteverde Cloud Forest Reserve and numerous other reserves, which draw considerable numbers of tourists and naturalists.

 What is now considered Monteverde was founded by Quakers from the United States whose pacifist values led them to defy the American draft during the Korean War.
 The majority of the group hailed from Fairhope, Alabama, and it included people who were not Quakers but pacifists and conscientious objectors.
 The spokesman of the group was Hubert Mendenhall, a dairyman who had visited Costa Rica in 1949 after joining a farmer’s tour.
 These Quakers and pacifists chose Monteverde for its cool climate, which would facilitate dairy farming, and due to Costa Rica’s non-violent, army-free constitution.

 Monteverde is known as the site with the largest number of orchids in the world, with 34 of its 500 species newly discovered.
 Over 60 species of amphibians, including the extinct Monteverde-endemic golden toad, have been found here.
 This area is also a stop for 91 species of migratory birds.
 The famed quetzal resides here seasonally.
 The mammals of Monteverde include representatives from both North and South America as endemic species.
 The mammalian fauna of the region includes six species of marsupials, at least 58 bats, three primates, one species of spiny mouse, at least 15 species of long-tailed rats and mice (family Muridae); one species of agouti, six species of felines, two species of wild pigs, and one tapir.

 When you visit Monteverde, you’ll probably stay in the bustling town of Santa Elena.
 There are many services you can find in Santa Elena: banks, supermarkets, public buses, restaurants, Internet, drugstores, and many more.
 In a perimeter of just 10 km around downtown Santa Elena, there are a wide range of hotels and attractions that will make your visit comfortable and enjoyable.